phoenixvc/cognitive-mesh/docs/prds/06-identity-sovereignty/contextual-adaptive-agency-sovereignty-widget.md

 ### User-Centric Metrics

 - Daily/monthly active users engaging with Agency Mode Banner, Control Center, or overlays
-- User-reported confidence in agent authorship/consent (“I always know when and how agents act on my behalf”)
+- User-reported confidence in agent authorship/consent ("I always know when and how agents act on my behalf")
 - Error/incident rate for missed consent or misattributed agent actions (should fall below 0.5% of all agentic activity)

 ### Business Metrics